When do I need a tooth extracted?

 What types of extractions are there?

-Surgical extraction is necessary with teeth that cannot easily be accessed, either because they are not fully erupted or because they have broken beneath the gum line.
+This is necessary with teeth that cannot easily be accessed, either because they are not fully erupted or because they have broken beneath the gum line.
 In most of these cases an incision is required and the procedure is performed using a general anesthetic.
-When we recommend this type of extraction for our patients, we send them to one of a few highly trained oral surgeons that we work with in the area.
+When we recommend this type of extraction for our patients, we'll refer them either to our in-house periodontist or one of a few highly trained oral surgeons that we work with in the area.